Graduate Department of Philosophy

 College of Arts and Sciences

-Chair: Randolph Clarke; Professors: Bishop, Clarke, Hinchman, Justus, LeBar, Mele, Rawling, Schwenkler, Westlund; Associate Professors: Fugate, Kearns, May, Morales, Roberts, Stein; Assistant Professors: Bukoski, Herdova, Patel, Ward; Senior Teaching Faculty: Mahaffey
+Chair: Randolph Clarke; Professors: Bishop, Clarke, Hinchman, Justus, Kearns, LeBar, Mele, Rawling, Stein, Westlund; Associate Professors: Fugate, Herdova, May, Roberts; Assistant Professors: Bukoski, Patel, Ward; Senior Teaching Faculty: Mahaffey

 The department offers both the Master of Arts (MA) and the Doctor of Philosophy (PhD) degrees in philosophy.
 The faculty has a diverse set of interests with special strength in areas such as ancient philosophy, action theory, ethics, metaphysics, political philosophy, philosophy of mind and cognitive science, and philosophy of science.